rcalxrc08/VibratoMonteCarlo.jl/page/index.md

 Standard montecarlo methods lacks of differentiability, which makes automatic differentiation useless.
 The main aim of this package is to provide a feasible way to compute sensitivities of any order for various types of payoffs using montecarlo methods.

+The implementation for Vibrato Montecarlo is heavily based on the Master Thesis of Nicola Scaramuzzino (that is me) and the subsequent development.

 \end{section}
 \begin{section}{title="The basic settings"}
 Let's assume we have an underlying stock price varying as a stochastic process called $S_t$ and